polybdenum/polybdenum.github.io/_posts/2025-09-07-x-design-notes-gadts.md

 >*Note: As described in [part 2]({% post_url 2025-08-24-x-design-notes-nominal-types-newtypes-and-implicit-coercions %}), there are some circumstances where X allows implicit conversions, but they don't apply to this example.*

-While it would be possible to support implicit conversions like this in simple cases like this (specifically, when the types involved are monomorphic, as they are here), it is not possible to support them in more complicated cases.
+While it might be possible to support implicit conversions in simple cases like this, it is not possible to support them in more complicated cases.
 In particular, full support of *polymorphic* implicit conversions would make type inference undecidable.
 And even the simple case becomes very hairy once you start considering the full implications (specifically, what kind of *syntax* would be used in type annotations to represent the union and/or intersection of multiple types that are equivalent in some places and not others?)

-X has the philosophy that if a feature is impossible to support in the general case, it shouldn't be supported at all.
-Users shouldn't be tricked by simple cases into thinking that something works only to get betrayed once their code becomes more complex.
-There need to be very simple and clear demarcations of what features are supported and what features aren't, and everything must work consistently and reliably within those lines.
-OCaml... has a different philosophy.
+X attempts to make very strong guarantees about the behavior of type inference.
+For example, there are only a small number of clearly defined cases where annotations are necessary (when defining a generic function or consuming an existential record) and everything else is fully inferrable, no matter how complex the code might be.
+Any type annotation apart from those cases can be removed, and any place where a type is inferred can also be annotated explicitly.
+Adding and removing type annotations doesn't change behavior and doesn't change where the code compiles (unless you add an *incorrect* type annotation).
+And when there is a type error, the compiler error messages help you narrow down the problem.

-I recognize that this may be a controversial decision, but I think it is the best tradeoff.
-Especially when you have a language like X that is pushing the limits of type inference, it is important that the language be kept as simple and consistent as possible in order to make it easier to learn and use.
+I think these are very desirable properties to have, but there are tradeoffs.
+The flip side of making guarantees like this is that features can't be supported unless they can be made to work in *all* circumstances.
+This is especially troublesome when trying to add features which aren't inferrable, such as `let mod` described in the first post, the implicit coercions described in the second post, or match refutations as described later on in this post.
+In those cases, I've broken the rules a little in the name of convenience by allowing the types to be omitted when strictly speaking, they should be required.
+However, this is done as little as possible in cases where there seems to be a high cost/benefit ratio, and even then, I'm still trying to settle on a design that has the least impact on X's other goals.

-It's also worth pointing out that OCaml isn't immune from undecidability limitations.
-OCaml doesn't actually provide *full* support for implicit conversions either.
-It just handles things on a "best effort" basis and lets users gamble on whether their code will compile or not.
+In the case of implicit conversions as described here however, allowing them isn't just a little tweak.
+Even a partial implementation would throw out X's other design goals for dubious benefit, as the code will start to break once you do more complex things anyway.

 For example, the following example works in OCaml: